How to Market and Introduce Pet Products Online

 Customers can’t put a price on food that will extend the life and quality of living of their animals.
 So you’ll be able to charge higher rates for this type of product.

 In fact, studies show that people are willing to spend more money on pet food than food for themselves.
-More specifically, pet owners under the age of 30 are more likely to buy healthy and premium pet food, even though they have lower incomes than older generations.
+More specifically, pet owners under the age of 30 are more likely to buy healthy and premium pet food, even though these pet owners have lower incomes than older generations.

 All of your marketing campaigns need to trigger these emotional aspects.

 I’d recommend starting or partnering with a pet charity related to helping animals.
-63% of shoppers are more likely to buy from brands that support social causes.
-They are even willing to spend more money on those types of products.
+63% of pet owners are more likely to buy from brands that support social causes.
+Pet owners are even willing to spend more money on those types of products.

 Why?
 Donations and socially conscious branding drive emotion.

-Pet owners tend to love animals in general, not just their own pets.
+Pet owners tend to love animals such as dogs and cats in general, not just their own pets.
 They’ll feel better about making a purchase knowing that a contribution is being made to help an animal-related cause.

 Trending Pet Products